 The Course in Christian Studies is a two year course exploring the Christian Faith with others, delivered weekly in local centres around the diocese.
 CCS has a foundational first year and a more flexible second year and leads to the Bishop’s Certificate.

-Since it began in 1987, over 2500 lay people from Essex and N.E.
-London have joined the Course in Christian Studies.
+Since it began in 1987, over 2500 lay people from Essex and East London have joined the Course in Christian Studies.
 What has it given them?
 What could it give you?

 The excitement of discovery and learning together: members bring their own varied stories and experiences and share them, finding new truth in themselves and in each other through lively discussion.